ballerina-platform/ballerina-dev-website/swan-lake/integration-tools/health-tool.md

 Clone the [artifacts of the example](https://github.com/ballerina-guides/healthcare-samples/tree/main/working-with-health-tool/template-generation) and extract them to a preferred location.

-The cloned directory includes the [`/ig-uscore/definitions`](https://github.com/ballerina-guides/healthcare-samples/tree/main/working-with-health-tool/package-generation/ig-carinbb/definitions) directory, which includes the definition files of the FHIR specification.
+The cloned directory includes the [`/ig-uscore/definitions`](https://github.com/ballerina-guides/healthcare-samples/tree/main/working-with-health-tool/package-generation/ig-uscore/definitions) directory, which includes the definition files of the FHIR specification.

 #### Generate the template

-Follow the steps below to run the Health tool and generate the pre-built service templates for the selected package.
+Follow the steps below to run the Health tool and generate the Ballerina API templates for the selected package.

->**Note:** You need to have a Ballerina package generated using FHIR definitions and the Health tool as a prerequisite for generating the pre-built service templates for them.
+>**Note:** You need to have a Ballerina package generated using FHIR definitions and the Health tool as a prerequisite for generating the Ballerina API templates for them.
 This example uses the [`health.fhir.r4.uscore501`](https://central.ballerina.io/ballerinax/health.fhir.r4.uscore501/1.2.0) package in Ballerina Central.

 1. Navigate to the cloned `working-with-health-tool/template-generation` directory.

-2. Run the tool with the [required arguments](#template-generation-command-options) to generate the pre-built services.
+2. Run the tool with the [required arguments](#template-generation-command-options) to generate the Ballerina APIs.

     >**Note:** This example uses the [definitions files](https://github.com/ballerina-guides/healthcare-samples/tree/main/working-with-health-tool/template-generation/ig-uscore/definitions) downloaded from the **JSON Definitions ZIP archive** of the [US Core implementation guide](https://build.fhir.org/ig/HL7/US-Core/downloads.html) to generate the templates.

     ```
-    $ bal health fhir -m template -o ig-uscore/gen --org-name healthcare_samples --dependent-package healthcare_samples/carinbb_package ig-uscore/definitions/
+    $ bal health fhir -m template -o ig-uscore/gen --org-name healthcare_samples --dependent-package ballerinax/health.fhir.r4.uscore501 ig-uscore/definitions
     Ballerina FHIR template generation completed successfully.
     ```